-- · Manual Builds data providers
+- Manual Builds data providers

 - Rational Team Concert Builds data providers

-- OMEGAMON for CICS data providers
+- · OMEGAMON for CICS data providers

-- · Application Discovery data providers

-- Business Rule Discovery data providers
+System Management Facility data providers

-Note: The Enterprise Artifact data provider, which is available as a technical preview feature, is deprecated in ADI V5.1.0 and later versions.
+- The Application Discovery data provider and the Business Rule Discovery data provider are no longer available as part of ADI.
+If you migrated from a previous version of ADI, which has the Application Discovery data provider, the Business Rule Discovery data provider, or both, the data providers data are still stored in ADI warehouse but are not displayed.
+As a result, if you are creating a new data provider with the same name as the existing Application Discovery data provider or Business Rule Discovery data provider from the previous release of ADI, you will receive an error message that there is a duplicate name. - The Enterprise Artifact data provider, which is available as a technical preview feature, is deprecated in ADI V5.1.0 and later versions.
 The enterprise artifacts data can be collected through Business Rule Discovery data providers instead.
 If you have one or more Enterprise Artifact data providers that are created, you need to back up your enterprise artifacts from the location that is specified in the Enterprise Artifact data providers and delete these data providers before you upgrade to ADI V5.1.0.

 To manage data providers, you need to have specific role-permissions.
-For more information about roles and permissions for ADI, see "Assigning role-based permissions to ADI users" on page 151.
+For more information about roles and permissions for ADI, see "Assigning role-based permissions to ADI users" on page 115.